 Couchsurfing : Allows you to stay at a certain place for a couple of days for free.

-Airbnb : Private apartments or rooms are rented out by private people – and sometimes the prices are barely more expensive than in a hostel!
+Airbnb : Private apartments or rooms are rented out by private people – and sometimes the prices are only slightly more expensive than in a hostel!